OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 But we need some sort of garbage collection to manage our memory, and if reference counting doesn't cut it, what can we do instead?

 ## tracing garbage collection
-Tracing garbage collection (referred to as just "GC" from now on) is another form of automatic memory management.
+Tracing garbage collection is another form of automatic memory management.
 It looks through all objects to determine which ones should be discarded.
 Our objects are all a big graph that starts with several *roots*, and GC *traces* it to see which objects are *reachable*: if you can no longer be found in the graph, you're no longer in use and in the garbage you go.

 Reference counting has to check whether or not to discard an object everytime we stop using a reference to it.
 Tracing GC just waits until we run out of memory, in which case we stop the world to stop running our code so that we can safely trace the object graph without it being modifiable mid-analysis[^stop-the-world].

-Added benefit, which turns out to be a major performance win in our case: we manage our data on our own heap, not letting Rust do it.
+Reality isn't as simple as "reference counting is slow, tracing GC is fast", to be clear.
+Garbage collection is a massive field that's been around for longer than you've been alive (author's note: educated guess).
+You can find state-of-the-art reference counting collectors such as [LXR](https://www.steveblackburn.org/pubs/papers/lxr-pldi-2022.pdf), and [hybrid counting/tracing approaches](https://dl.acm.org/doi/pdf/10.1145/1035292.1028982) do exist.
+We're not concerned with very advanced GC algorithms in our case, though: we don't need state-of-the-art GC, but to move away from one of the simplest and slowest forms of garbage collection (naive reference counting).

+In fact, the bulk of our performance of our performance gain isn't from fancy GC but more from ditching `Rc<T>` to directly manage our own allocations on our own heap.
-This is obviously harder to work with since we ditch [ownership](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html) entirely, which is a core Rust feature.
-But now allocation much faster by default: we always keep a pointer to the next free element in the heap, and allocation is just bumping it up by the requested amount.
+This is harder to work with since we dismiss [ownership](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html) entirely, which is a core Rust feature, but now allocation can be made much faster.
+For GC algorithms that use a bump allocator, we can simply always keep a pointer to the next free element in the heap, and have allocation simply be bumping it up by the requested amount.

 <a name="bump-allocator"></a>
 ```rust